conservationtechlab/animl-py/README.md

 Or, if using your own data/models, animl can be given the paths to those files:
 Download and unarchive the zip folder.
 Then with the conda environment active:
 ```
-python -m animl /path/to/example/folder /path/to/megadetector /path/to/classifier /path/to/classlist.txt
+python -m animl /example/folder --detector /path/to/megadetector --classifier /path/to/classifier --classlist /path/to/classlist.txt
 ```
+You can use animl in this fashion on any image directory.

 ## Usage